chunheisiu/flight-delay-claims-prediction/README.md

 To view and run the Jupyter notebooks, run `jupyter notebook` or `jupyter lab` and navigate to the `/notebooks` directory.

-To run the prediction script, run `python predict.py <full path to the input csv file> <full path to the output csv file>`.
+To run the prediction script, modify the variables under _Configure variables_ in the Model Prediction notebook and execute the notebook.

 ### Technical Choices
-- Jupyter notebooks are used for EDA and model training because notebooks allow easy editing and visualizations.
+- Jupyter notebooks are used for EDA and modeling because notebooks allow easy editing and straightforward visualizations.
-- Python script is used for model prediction because Python script does not require frequent editing, and it allows one-click executions.
 - PyTorch Neural Network is used as the model of choice because it is a technique that I have learned recently and would like to apply it to real-world scenarios.

 ### Trade-offs and Possible Improvements
 - I have jumped straight to a neural network-based model without first experimenting with a linear or tree-based model.
+I could spend some time with those models and see if there are any improvements to the model performance.
-- The model I have trained can only produce validation R-squared values at around 0.3, which is relatively low compare to the standard 0.8 or above.
+- The model I have trained can only produce validation R-squared values at around 0.36, which is relatively low compare to the standard 0.8 or above.
 - There are possibly other ways to store model files, but for the sake of time and easy sharing, I have saved them as individual files on disk.
+- Although I have mentioned the possibility of imbalanced dataset in the EDA notebook, I never got around to implement an upsampling procedure during my model training process.
+- It is possible to use Python scripts (.py) rather than Jupyter Notebooks, but the changes in Python scripts are more difficult to realize and to debug.